Quarterican-KJ/Concentration-Memory-Game/README.md

 ## Dependencies

-This game uses javaScript and jQuery as well as some Media Queries to emulate the game "Concentration" on a variety of devices.
+This game uses javaScript, jQuery, Bootstrap, Font Awesome as well as some Media Queries to emulate the game "Concentration" on a variety of devices with a nice 'Coda' styled font.